shigashiyama/seikanlp_sematt/README.md

-G# seikanlp_sematt
+# seikanlp_sematt

 This is a tagger program for a specific tagging task.

 ## Requirements

-- SeikaNLP version 0.2.0
+- SeikaNLP version 0.2.0 or later

 ## Installation